-$^{\rm 6}$ Numbering relates to SNH Landscape Character Type
+$^{^{\}rm 6}$ Numbering relates to SNH Landscape Character Type

 - 5.8 There are a number of factors to be considered in assessing any proposed scheme to ensure that the special qualities of the National Park will not be adversely affected: - i.
-Scale: The overall height of the turbine should be 30 metres or less to accord with Local Development Plan Renewable Energy Policy 1. - ii.
+Scale: The overall height of the turbine should be 30 metres or less to accord with local plan policy REN1 'Wind Renewable Energy Developments' and the Park Partnership Plan RD Policy 5: Renewable Energy. - ii.
 Landscape and Visual: Careful siting and design within the landscape to ensure the turbine is not intrusive (see paragraphs 5.15 to 5.29). - iii.
 Cumulative Impact: Consideration of other turbines and development proposals within the area (see paragraphs 5.20 to 5.35). - iv.
 Safety: Sufficient distances from main roads and existing telecommunications links to achieve safety. - v.
 Wild Land: No tracks or turbines are to be located within core wild land (see Map 2). - vi.
 Protection of residential amenity: the amenity of nearby residents should not be adversely affected by noise, visual dominance, shadow flicker etc. - vii.
 Impact on cultural and historic environment: Statutory historic environment heritage designations such as Listed Buildings, Conservation Areas, Scheduled Ancient Monuments, Inventory Gardens and Designed Landscapes and their settings should be avoided.
 See section 2. - viii.
 Ecology/Biodiversity: Statutory nature conservation designations such as Special Areas of Conservation (SAC) and Special Protection Areas (SPAs) should be avoided.
 Steps should be taken to minimise impact on the natural environment (see paragraphs 5.36 to 5.45).